Israel in the Eurovision Song Contest 2015: Semi-final

 Nadav Guedj took part in technical rehearsals on 14 and 16 May, followed by dress rehearsals on 20 and 21 May.
 This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.

 The stage show featured Nadav Guedj dressed in a black and white suit with golden shoes, performing a choreographed routine together with his five supporting performers.
-Guedj was joined by two backing vocalists, Hananel Edri and Imri Ziv, and three backing dancers, Dor Raybi, Tomer Tenenboim and Adam Cohen.
+Guedj was joined by two backing vocalists, Hananel Edri and Imri Ziv (Who would represent Israel at the Eurovision Song Contest 2017), and three backing dancers, Dor Raybi, Tomer Tenenboim and Adam Cohen.
 The performance began in muted dark blue lighting which transitioned to yellow and red flashing colours as the song progressed.
 The background LED screens displayed Asian inspired window panes that also changed colours throughout the performance.

 At the end of the show, Israel was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that the Israel placed third in the semi-final, receiving a total of 151 points.